awsdocs/aws-marketplace-user-guide-for-sellers/doc_source/userguide/configuring-your-saas-application-to-accept-new-customers.md

        "product-code": "72m8mmj6t2dgb8dfscnpsbfmn"
        }
    ```
+**Note**
+ Do not activate a product subscription unless they receive a SUBSCRIPTION\_SUCCESSFUL notification\.
+If you do not receive the notification, contact [AWS Marketplace](https://aws.amazon.com/marketplace/management/contact-us/)\.

 1. You use the customer identiﬁer stored in your database to meter for usage through the AWS Marketplace Metering Service or check for entitlements through the AWS Marketplace Entitlement Service\.